Although a Sony camera can make pet photography fun and enjoyable, choosing the best lens to use is always challenging.

 Additionally, the control rings are rubberized to enhance handling during cold weather.

-- The linear autofocus motor in enhances accurate, fast, and reliable focusing performance.
+- The linear autofocus motor enhances accurate, fast, and reliable focusing performance.

-- The lightweight and minimalistic design make it suitable for every day, all-day use.
+- The lightweight and minimalistic design makes it suitable for everyday, all-day use.

 - The rubberized control rings enhance handling, especially in cold weather.